What is Node.js? Features and How it Works?

 What Makes Node.js Different?

-Non-blocking I/O: Perform operations like reading files or querying a database without blocking the execution of another code.
+Non-blocking I/O: Allows you to read files and query a database while not blocking the execution of your code.

 How Node.js Works?